quintonmills/ScoreKings/README.md

-# Welcome to ScoreKings 👋
+# Welcome to PitchPlay 👋

 ## Get started